moderndatacompany/dataos.info/docs/interfaces/workbench.md

 When you select the Atlas option, the pop-up will ask you for the query name.
 Type a name for your query and click export.
 It will immediately take you to Atlas in a new tab.

-To start using Atlas, check out the Analytics section: Link to Atlas
+To learn more, click here : Link to Atlas.

 ### Analyze